 It can take a few interactions for operators to feel genuinely safe to share their real experiences without fear of consequence.
-Getting Operational Learning right doesn’t happen overnight; trial and error are part of the process.
-One consistent finding is that if HOP principles are not firmly embedded in how an organisation approaches learning from how work is done – and how leaders respond – the outcomes of Operational Learning can be detrimental.
-This is why a pilot approach is recommended, as these variables can be tested under the guidance of experienced HOP facilitators.
+And getting Operational Learning right doesn’t happen overnight; trial and error are part of the process.
+Further, One consistent finding is that if HOP principles are not firmly embedded in how an organisation approaches learning from how work is done – and how leaders respond – the outcomes of Operational Learning can be detrimental.
+For this reason, a pilot approach is recommended, as these variables can be tested under the guidance of experienced HOP facilitators.

 4. HOP Integration & Alignment

 The fourth phase of HOP focuses on integration.
-It’s about ensuring your management systems, policies, processes and practices align with HOP.
-It means an organisation-wide commitment to HOP – not just in principle, but in practice.
+It ensures your management systems, policies, processes, and practices align with HOP.
+Importantly, It means an organisation-wide commitment to HOP – not just in principle, but in practice.

-From our experience, we know there are many organisations doing HOP and benefiting from greater engagement and better performance from their workforce, but there are very few that have achieved true integration of HOP across their operations more broadly.
+From our experience, we know many organisations are doing HOP and benefiting from greater engagement and better performance from their workforce.
+However, only some have achieved proper integration of HOP across their operations more broadly.

-This phase in particular is an ongoing process.
+However, this phase is an ongoing process.
 It’s not ‘once done, always fixed’.
 Operational Learning continues to play a critical role as HOP Integration matures.

 Phases adapted from Andrea Baker (2019) ‘An Introduction to the 5 Phases of HOP Integration’